 The PSN, with low cost and strong expansion, becomes a trend for the NGN; however, a great number of TDM devices are in service on the current network.
 How to evolve to the PSN smoothly, namely, to both protect current investment and deploy the PSN, is difficult.
 As a result, TDMoP is developed accordingly.
-The RC1201-4FE4E1T1, a TDMoP device based on Pseudo-Wire Emulation Edge to Edge (PWE3), has the following functions and features:
+The RC1201-2FEE1T1, a TDMoP device based on Pseudo-Wire Emulation Edge to Edge (PWE3), has the following functions and features:

-- Support three types of PSN network: User Datagram Protocol/Internet Protocol (UDP/IP), Multi-protocol Label Switch (MPLS), and Metropolitan Ethernet Forum (MEF). - Support multiple encapsulation protocols, such as CESoPSN, SAToP, and TDMoIP. - Provide up to 64 Bundles. - Support configurable encapsulated payload. - Support clock synchronization: adaptive clock, E1/T1 line recovery clock, and system clock, with clock compliant with G.823/G.824 standards. - Support configurable jitter buffer ranging from 1.5 to 250ms. - Support 2% disorder and packet loss, which comply with G.8261 standard.
+- Support multiple payload encapsulation protocols, such as SAToP, CESoPSN, TDMoIP, and HDLC. - Support three types of PSN network: User Datagram Protocol/Internet Protocol (UDP/IP), Multi-protocol Label Switch (MPLS), and Metropolitan Ethernet Forum (MEF). - Provide up to 64 Bundles. - Support selecting the Tx clock source from the internal crystal oscillator, E1/T1 line recovery clock, and adaptive recovery clock (Ethernet recovery clock). - The clock complies with G.823/G.824 standard. - Support configuring delay and jitter.

+- Support 2% disorder and packet loss, which comply with G.8261 standard. - Support configurable length of encapsulated payload.